sneas/img-comparison-slider/README.md

 ## Styling

-Some styling techniques and ideas could be found in the [demo](https://sneas.github.io/img-comparison-slider).
+Some styling techniques and ideas could be found in [examples](https://img-comparison-slider.sneas.io/examples.html).

 The component items such as the default handle or divider could be styled with the help of CSS3 variables.